GlobalSport/state-decorator/README.md

 import React, { useCallback } from 'react';
 import produce from 'immer';
 import { pick } from 'lodash';
-import useStateDecorator, { StateDecoratorActions } from '../../../src';
+import { useStateDecorator, StateDecoratorActions } from 'state-decorator';

 export enum Filter {
   ALL = 'all',